oqtTempLog/SHT85/README.md

 |4 (SDA, yellow)|3 (GPIO2, SDA1)|

 ## Troubleshooting
 The Raspberry Pi automatically generates a log file (called `crontab_log.txt`).
-In case there is a software issue, having a look at this file might help.
-TODO: explain log files.
+In case there is a software issue, having a look at this file might help
-However, a hardware issue is more likely.
-Possible problems are
-+ TODO
+In case the automatic upload procedure did not work for whatever reason.

 Known problems: